Heathcorp/Mastermind/README.md

 // compiled: >>>><><><>
 ```

-Alternatively if using the 2D enhancements you can use a comma seperated list with 2 values for a 2D location
+Alternatively if using the 2D grid you can use a comma seperated list with a second value:

 ```